akatav/akatav.github.io/autism/AD-chapter5.md

 plotting.plot_prob_atlas(regions_extracted_img,view_type='filled_contours',title=title, threshold=0.008)
 {% endhighlight %}

 Our task is to predict ADOS scores of test samples based on the time series and ADOS score information of the training samples.
 The assumption is that depending on the connectivity between the various regions of the brain of an individual, the prevalence of autism (and values of ADOS scores) can be predicted.
 Here, we use the rois_cc200 atlas to extract 200 regions of interest in the brain.
+We have specified this already while downloading the data using the $$fetch_abide_pcp$$ module.

 nilearn has the $$ConnectivityMeasure$$ method readily available to get the connectivity matrices for the training samples.
-The obtained connectivity matrix is simply the correlation between the time series of the various brain regions.
+The obtained connectivity matrix of a sample is simply the correlation between the time series of the various brain regions.
 Once, all the connectivity matrices are obtained, we use these matrices as the new training set.
 Since these matrices are symmetric matrices, it is necessary to extract the upper or lower triangular portions of these matrices.

 {% highlight python %}
 from nilearn.connectome import ConnectivityMeasure